 Snorkeling in Alaska?!
 Yes.
-Aboard the Wilderness fleet of small ships, you might be able to take the cold plunge that few have the opportunity to do.
+Aboard the Wilderness fleet of small ships to Alaska, you might be able to take the cold plunge that few have the opportunity to do.
 AdventureSmith Explorations Adventure Specialist Aaron Gaines and I both have snorkeled in Alaska aboard the Wilderness Discoverer.
 Here are our Alaska snorkel tales:

 Aaron’s Alaska Snorkeling Experience – Favorite Day of the Trip!

 A wonderful highlight of the journey was the opportunity to snorkel.
 I admit that I’d signed up just for the novelty, expecting little.
 However as soon as I dipped my face into the waters of Saginaw Bay, I was amazed at the volume and diversity of living things.
 Every inch of the sea floor seemed to be covered in life, including brightly-colored starfish, huge sunflower starfish, hermit crabs, giant clams, sea anemones of many shapes, barnacles, sea lettuce, bull kelp, crabs, mussels and sea urchins.
 60 minutes was about all we could handle of the chilly water (even in my thick wetsuit, booties, gloves and hood), but I wish I could’ve stayed in all day.

 Every inch of the sea floor seemed to be covered in life, including brightly-colored starfish, huge sunflower starfish, hermit crabs, giant clams, sea lettuce…